-Operator-attended 15-minute noise measurements were conducted at locations N1, N2 and an additional location to the south of the site, as shown in Figure 1, when the quarry was in full operation.
+Operator-attended 15-minute noise measurements were conducted at locations N1 and N2, as shown in Figure 1, when the quarry was in full operation.
 The operator quantified the contribution of each significant quarry noise source where possible.
 Noise monitoring was conducted in general accordance with the INP and Australian Standard AS 1055.1-2018 Acoustics - Description and Measurement of Environmental Noise - General Procedures.

-A Brüel & Kjær 2250 Type 1 sound analyser (s/n 3008201) was used for the noise monitoring.
-The sound analyser was calibrated before and after the completion of the surveys using a Brüel & Kjær Type 4230 calibrator (s/n 1441415).
+A Brüel & Kjær 2250 Type 1 sound analyser (s/n 2759405) was used for the noise monitoring.
+The sound analyser was calibrated before and after the completion of the surveys using a Brüel & Kjær Type 4230 calibrator (s/n 1276091).
 The instruments were within a current NATA calibration period at the time of the noise monitoring and relevant certificates are provided in Appendix B.